*-Autonomous Envelopes and Conservativity: Double Gluing

-of which $k$ and $k'$ determine each other by the symmetries.
-Applying $\Lambda$ to units and triple tensors makes $m$ a lax symmetric monoidal structure on $L$ and implies that $k$ is a ``contraction'' as in~\cite[\S4.2.1]{hs:glue-orth-ll}, and these data determine $\Lambda$. \end{eg}
+of which $k$ and $k'$ determine each other by symmetries.
+Applying $\Lambda$ to units and triple tensors makes $m$ a lax symmetric monoidal structure on $L$ and $k$ a ``contraction'' as in~\cite[\S4.2.1]{hs:glue-orth-ll}, and this determines $\Lambda$. \end{eg}